kimyvgy/simple-scrollspy/README.md

 import scrollSpy from 'simple-scrollspy'

 const options = {
     sectionClass: '.scrollspy',           // Query selector to your sections
     menuActiveTarget: '.menu-item',       // Query selector to your elements that will be added `active` class
-    offset: 100                     // Menu item will active before scroll to a matched section 100px }
+    offset: 100,                          // Menu item will active before scroll to a matched section 100px
+    scrollContainer: '.scroll-container', // Listen scroll behavior on `.scroll-container` instead of `window` }

 // init: